WASP-41

-WASP-41 is a G-type main-sequence star.
+WASP-41 is a G-type main-sequence star about 533 light-years away in the constellation Centaurus.
 Its surface temperature is 5450 K. WASP-41 is similar to the Sun in its concentration of heavy elements, with a metallicity Fe/H index of −0.080, but is much younger at an age of 2.289 billion years.
-The star does exhibit strong starspot activity, with spots covering 3% of the stellar surface.
+The star exhibits strong starspot activity, with spots covering 3% of the stellar surface.

 Multiplicity surveys did not detect any stellar companions as of 2017.

 Planetary system

-In 2012, one planet, named WASP-41b, was discovered on a tight, circular orbit.
+In 2011, one planet, named WASP-41b, was discovered on a tight, circular orbit.
 The transmission spectrum taken in 2017 was gray and featureless.
 No atmospheric constituents could be distinguished.
 The planetary orbit of WASP-41b is slightly misaligned with the equatorial plane of the star, at a misalignment angle of 9.15°.
-Planetary equilibrium temperature is 1242 K.
+The planetary equilibrium temperature is 1242 K.

 Another planet, WASP-41c, was discovered in 2015.
 The planets are too far apart to significantly affect each other's orbits.
 The planetary equilibrium temperature of WASP-41c is 247 K.